 Premature Menopause: this is when ovarian failure occurs prior to the customary time in a woman’s 40s-50s.
 Such failure in a woman’s 20s or 30s is a tragic blow against her fertility.

 Obesity: fat cells tend to hijack your normal adrenal hormones and convert them into an estrogen.
 This alters the cyclic nature of estrogen function, and it can result in stopping of bleeding, prolonged bleeding, and even cancerous changes due to consistent stimulation from the hormone.

 Taking Certain Medications

 Certain medications can affect your hormones.
 For example, antidepressants and antipsychotics can cause an increase in the pituitary hormone, prolactin—the milk-producing (lactation) hormone, making your body think it is breastfeeding (see impact of breastfeeding above), with a subsequent decrease in all hormones.
 Thyroid medication can muck up the hypothalamic-pituitary-ovarian axis, too.
-So can certain herbal supplements and natural remedies.
-The National Women’s Health Network is a valuable resource for an extensive list of these supplements.

 Should Hormone Imbalances Be Treated?
 Isn’t That Unnatural?

 There are those who argue that manipulating one’s hormones is unnatural.
 Before discussing whether an imbalance in your hormones should be treated, it is interesting to consider the following: